Neutering Dogs: Yes or No?

 A study conducted on canine anterior cruciate ligament (ACL) injuries concluded that spayed and neutered dogs had a significantly higher incidence of ACL rupture than their intact counterparts.
 And while large breed dogs had more ACL injuries, sterilized dogs of all breeds and sizes had increased rupture rates.

-In a retrospective cohort study conducted at Cornell University’s College of Veterinary Medicine, and published in the Journal of the American Veterinary Medical Association, results showed that both male and female dogs sterilized at an early age were more prone to hip dysplasia.
+In a retrospective cohort study conducted at Cornell University’s College of Veterinary Medicine, and published in the Journal of the American Veterinary Medical Association, results showed that both male and female dogs sterilised at an early age were more prone to hip dysplasia.

 Other Early-Age Spay/Neuter Health Concerns